A common framework for test ideals, closure operations, and their duals: Acknowledgments

 \section{Acknowledgments}

 We thank Mel Hochster and Craig Huneke for their guidance as thesis advisors and their inspiring work on tight closure which eventually led us to our work on pair operations.
-We thank Alessandra Costantini, Jesse Elliott, and Karl Schwede as members of the community who asked interesting questions during the course of our papers.
+We thank Alessandra Costantini and Karl Schwede as members of the community who asked interesting questions during the course of our papers.
+We are also grateful for discussions throughout the years with Jesse Elliott, who had a unique perspective on closure operations and whose recent passing is a distinct loss to the community.
+We thank the anonymous referee who made many suggestions that improved the paper, including the suggestion to include something like Table~\ref{ta:exprops}.
 Finally, we thank Abdullah Alshayie and Sarah Poiani who, as our students, are pushing pair operations in new directions, and for their careful reading of our papers.